-In a previous Town Questionnaire published in 2014 which 30% of households responded to, only 10% of responders said that their public transport needs were met by current provision.
+113. In a previous Town Questionnaire published in 2014 which 30% of households responded to, only 10% of responders said that their public transport needs were met by current provision (Annex: Misc15; T3, page 5).
 Bus services are few and have declined in number.
 There are currently three bus routes through Lostwithiel, each limited to a single journey on one day per week or month.
 None of the services offer satisfactory return journeys and cannot be used for connections across the county.
 A supermarket-sponsored bus runs once a week and the Lerryn mini bus offers occasional, booked services.
 For long distance travel there a National Express coach service to London, Eastbourne or Penzance.